 - 1. All GLS students taking courses for credit must register and pay online through their WesPortal.
-Please Note: In the case of an emergency or other extenuating circumstance, a paper registration form and a check for full payment may be submitted to the GLS office. - 2.
-Registration for students using the faculty/staff tuition benefit opens the Monday following the opening of general registration. - 3.
-Students who wish to audit must submit a paper registration form and complete payment online within 1 business day of being enrolled.
-Auditors will be enrolled no more than two weeks prior to the start of class.
+Please note: In the case of an emergency or other extenuating circumstance, a paper registration form and a check for full payment may be submitted to the GLS office. - 2.
+Registration for students using the employee tuition benefit opens a few days after the opening of general registration. - 3.
+Students who wish to audit must submit a paper registration form and complete payment online within 3 business days of being enrolled.
+Auditors will be enrolled no more than 2 weeks prior to the start of class.
 For more information, see "Auditing Courses" below.